Photography Bucket Lists - My Thoughts on the Matter

 I am on the complete opposing side of those who are against the wedding photography bucket list.
-For those who do not what a photography bucket list is, it's a list of destinations where photographers are willing to travel to and work someone's wedding, elopement or session, for the cost of travel only or massively discounted price.
+For those who do not know what a photography bucket list is, it's a list of destinations where photographers are willing to travel to and work someone's wedding, elopement or session, for the cost of travel only or massively discounted price.

 For myself I do not have one but I do not see why it's such a huge deal or why it has become something of a huge deal.
 Which I later got insight as to why so many are opposed to it.